developer-student-club-thapar/buying_selling_devops/CONTRIBUTING.md

 ## Setup and running of project (Backend)

 - Fork the repo and clone it.
-- Go in the repo and setup virtualenvironment using <br>
-  `python -m virtualenv env`
-- Then activate the environment using <br>
-  `source env/Scripts/activate`
-  (If you are a linux/macos user, activate it by using <br>
-  `source env/bin/activate`
 - If you had a previous version of the project, please delete the old env folder and create a new one
 - The project now uses `poetry` to manage dependencies.
+So, virtual environment creation will also be handled by poetry
 - Install [Poetry](https://python-poetry.org/docs/)

 - (Only for Linux users) At the root of your project directory <br>